Henpecked: Plot

 Learning that they are in hot water, Oswald and the stray kittens lock themselves in an apartment room.
-Immediately, the bear comes up with a successful method of sucking them all including a mouse waiter who is holding some food with a cover on a plate, and Oswald (acting like Oswald's tongue goes through his body) under the door using a vacuum cleaner.
-The bear removes the vacuum bag and dumps it outside where it opens automatically somehow.
+Immediately, the bear comes up with a successful method of sucking them all under the door using a vacuum cleaner—including a mouse waiter who is holding some food with a cover on a plate, and Oswald (acting like Oswald's tongue goes through his body).
+The bear removes the vacuum bag and dumps it outside, where somehow it opens automatically.
 Although they are excluded, the stray kittens have had a good time and Oswald cannot believe it.
-And when the stray cats saw Oswald feeling dazed (moving his head all around in a circle), the stray cats sang Oswald's short theme and pointed to Oswald.
+When the stray cats see Oswald feeling dazed (moving his head all around in a circle), the stray cats sing Oswald's short theme to Oswald.